 Every unit will eventually need to have a checking account.
 Sometimes this gets confusing for the newly organized unit because banks demand a federal tax number to open an account.
-Do not use your social security number for this purpose because all financial transactions are attributed to the individual unit leader providing his or her Social Security number.
+Do not use your social security number for this purpose because all financial transactions are attributed to the individual unit leader providing their social security number.
 This obviously could pose problems!
 Here are two approaches.
 We will start with the fastest method “Plan A.”

 This is the best plan to follow when you are faced with the need for a checking account (the bank needs a federal tax number and your chartered partner doesn’t feel they can help you accomplish the task).
 What follows are specific instructions for units (packs, troops, posts) to complete IRS form SS-4 (Application for Employer Identification Number (EIN).
 The responses listed below no longer match up line for line, but do provide typical SS-4 responses for the IRS site.

 Several options are available for fast processing at the end of this document.